 The Bachelor of Science with Honours in Physiotherapy programme is a four-year, direct honours degree programme.
 The programme aims to produce professional physiotherapists who are theoretically-grounded and clinically-oriented to practise autonomously in different specialities of physiotherapy.

 Students in the programme will have opportunities to gain clinical experience through clinical attachments with various major hospitals and healthcare facilities in Singapore.
-The four-year degree programme is developed with consultation from clinical partners to ensure the relevancy of the skill sets and employability of the students upon graduation.
+The four-year degree programme was developed in consultation with clinical partners to ensure the relevancy of the skill sets and employability of the students upon graduation.

 For students to be awarded the Bachelor of Science with Honours in Physiotherapy, they need to successfully complete eleven trimesters of study, which includes a minimum of 25 weeks of clinical attachments an individual honours thesis.
 The quality of the curriculum is ensured through regular consultations with external examiners, Industry Advisory Committee, clinical partners, professional associations as well as accreditation process through the AHPC.

 Clinical Practice Education

 All Physiotherapy students need to undergo around 1000 hours of clinical practice education (CPE) across various clinical settings.
 Such clinical placements prepare students for the real-world clinical practice.
 Therefore, students get to apply theoretical and clinical knowledge and build up their confidence in clinical skills.
 Students need to pass all clinical placements to graduate from the programme and to be registered under the Allied Health Professions Council (AHPC).

 (formerly known as Professional Conversion Programme)